 Strong applicants are discerning, but not all are looking for the same things.
 So, it is worthwhile to define your company’s unique Employee Value Proposition.
 In other words, take time to consider and determine why applicants choose to work for your company and why employees choose to stay with your organization.
 Ultimately, your best candidates are those that are both qualified and value the compensation and ‘soft benefits’ that your organization extends to its employees.

 Retaining top talent

 When employees believe they are underpaid in comparison to their peers, it can cause them to disengage and seek employment elsewhere.
-While paying fairly in comparison, the local job market is a consideration for the recruiting process, and internal equity is crucial to retaining employees.
+While paying fairly in comparison to other employers is especially important when hiring, internal equity is crucial to retaining employees.
 Salary increases, job transfers, minimum wage adjustments, and new hires are good times to verify internal equity has been maintained—ensuring your top talent isn’t abandoning ship due to poorly executed pay practices.

 Fair pay practices

 While it may occur unintentionally, it is easy for salaries to become imbalanced.
-Adhering to established salary ranges and pay increase policies avoids situations where employees in the same or similar roles are unfairly paid differently.
+Adhering to established pay policies helps to ensure employees performing similar work are paid equitably in comparison to one another.
 Conducting an equal pay analysis and using pay practices that contribute to ongoing pay equity will help to avoid the costly consequences of disengaged employees, discrimination claims, and legal action.

 Creating clarity around your compensation strategy provides a decision framework for setting employee salaries and determining salary changes.
 It also removes the ambiguity and frustration associated with subjective and unsupported compensation decisions.